Levator Scapulae Muscle

 An isolated lesion of the dorsal scapular nerve with a consequent paralysis of the levator scapulae muscle is very rare.
 The symptoms include “winging” of the scapula (scapula alata), as well as atrophy of both the levator scapulae and rhomboid muscles.
 As the affected patients may have no clear complaints, the correct diagnosis is often made too late.

-Levator scapulae is one muscle of the human body which is prone to stiffening and chronic pain due to false posture in everyday life.
+Levator scapulae is one muscle of the human body that is prone to stiffening and chronic pain due to false posture in everyday life.
 Common causes include carrying heavy shoulder bags, permanent lifting of the shoulders while sitting at a desk, and sleeping on one side of the body without proper head support.

 2 Comments